-- A. No building or land shall hereafter be used or occupied and no building or part thereof shall be erected, used or altered unless in conformity with the regulations herein specified and except for the purposes set forth in this article and for no other purposes. - B. Permitted uses shall be as follows: - (1) Any one of the uses and purposes set forth in Article III hereof. - (2) Fences: See §271-14. - (3) Office of a doctor, dentist or lawyer residing on the premises, provided that there is no display of advertising except a small professional nameplate; one nonresident employee shall be permitted in such an office.
+- A. No building or land shall hereafter be used or occupied and no building or part thereof shall be erected, used or altered unless in conformity with the regulations herein specified and except for the purposes set forth in this article and for no other purposes. - B. Permitted uses shall be as follows: - (1) Any one of the uses and purposes set forth in Article III hereof. - (2) Fences: See § 271-14. - (3) Office of a doctor, dentist or lawyer residing on the premises, provided that there is no display of advertising except a small professional nameplate; one nonresident employee shall be permitted in such an office.

-- A. A. The height of any principal building shall not exceed 29 feet.
+- A. The maximum height for any residential building is proscribed in §271-228 A. The height of any principal building shall not exceed 29 feet.
 [Amended 9-19-2003 by L.L.
-No. 2-2003] The maximum height for any residential building is proscribed in §271-228 A. - B. B. The height of any accessory building shall not exceed 20 feet.
-The maximum height of any residential accessory building is proscribed in §271-228 B. - C.The height of any boundary line fence shall not exceed four feet. - D. Refer to 271-Attachment 1 for the "Table of Requirements for Residential Construction and Building Limitations".
+No. 2-2003] - B. The maximum height of any residential accessory building is proscribed in §271-228 BThe height of any accessory building shall not exceed 20 feet. - C. The height of any boundary line fence shall not exceed four feet.

+D. Refer to 271-Attachment 1 for the "Table of Requirements for Residential Construction and Building Limitations".

-A. The principal building, as herein defined, or any part thereof shall be erected, constructed, reconstructed, altered, repaired or used on a plot containing an area of not less than 4,000 square feet contained in one lot.
+- A. The principal building, as herein defined, or any part thereof shall be erected, constructed, reconstructed, altered, repaired or used on a plot containing an area of not less than 4,000 square feet contained in one lot.
 Notwithstanding any other state or local law to the contrary, the minimum lot area herein may not be met by combining two or more contiguous plots of land each of which is less than such the required minimum lot area.

-- B. There shall not be more than one principal building or portion thereof to each 4,000 5,000 square feet contained in a plot. - C. No dwelling shall be erected on any lot having a street frontage of less than 4050 feet.
+[Amended 8-16-1999 by L.L.
+No. 5-1999] - B. There shall not be more than one principal building or portion thereof to each 4,0005,000 square feet contained in a plot. - C. No dwelling shall be erected on any lot having a street frontage of less than 40-50 feet.